SHI-Labs/Self-Similarity-Grouping/README.md

     --logs_dir <dir_to_save_source_trained_model>
 ```

-To replicate the results in the paper, you can download pre-trained models on Market1501 from [GoogleDrive](https://drive.google.com/open?id=1xNqduSroUMDbM_E5VeeR1WuykMh8Oxlb) and on DukeMTMC from [GoogleDrive](https://drive.google.com/file/d/1CFuf_vF9OphbuCyMefa3W8GA8tgcvSkI/view?usp=sharing).
+To replicate the results in the paper, you can download pre-trained models on Market1501, DukeMTMC and MSMT17 from [GoogleDrive](https://drive.google.com/file/d/1Z94qbsjuAQ9sLeEzURPstQxa3gluZIPJ/view?usp=sharing).
+And you can find all models after adaptation from [GoogleDrive](https://drive.google.com/file/d/1BUp1fbjKTZGjL8WGCx3yUp2GXD10EdxC/view?usp=sharing).
 Our models are trained with __PyTorch 0.4.1__ or __PyTorch 1.0__.

 ### Step 2: Run Self-similarity Grouping